chhaymatt/employeeCreator/README.md

 ## Known issues

 -   getMonthFromValue function no longer returns undefined if parameter is a number less than 1 or greater than 12
--   Adding a new employee may not always reset the form
--   Unable to validate startDate or finishDate is a valid date (e.g. 2023-02-30)
+-   Unable to check if startDate or finishDate is a valid date (e.g. 2023-02-30)
--   Unable to accept inputs with leading zeros from the user for the startDay and finishDay
--   Start date must be before finish date should be validated in the front end before sending the payload to the back end

 ---